cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: I would like to use structural alignments.
 ---------------------------------------------

-See the section Using structures in Multiple Sequence Alignments, or see the question I want to build my own libraries.
+See the section "Using structures in Multiple Sequence Alignments", or see the question I want to build my own libraries.

 Q: I want to build my own libraries.